Home | About

 Our Vision

-We envision an inclusive Virginia where all people have the opportunity to participate in every aspect of our community and realize their full potential.
+We envision an inclusive Virginia where all people have the opportunity to participate in every aspect of our community.

 Our Promise

-We will be flexible, we will adapt, and we will learn from safe failures.
-We will continue to evolve to best meet the needs of all Virginians.
+We will be flexible, we will adapt, and we will learn from our efforts to evolve to best meet the needs of all Virginians.

 Our Values